swjnch/SQL_Projects/Data Mart/beforeandafteranalysis.md

                FROM sales_cte;

  ![image](https://user-images.githubusercontent.com/104596844/184920132-e60f4526-e0db-48cd-9327-a59362119fce.png)

+ The approach is similar to the above problem with different timelines.
+Within, the 12 week timeframe there is a reduction of 2.14% is total sales.

 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?